alecgirman/alec-conf-store/docs/IDEAS.md

 	* notes - quickly compose and organize private notes in the command line

+	* Github - easy clone (username/repo) and issue and PR integration

+		* Note to self: learn more about git, its crazy

 Long term/unlikely (cool ideas though)

 	* AI that trains from existing man pages and generates new ones

 	* AI that reads source code and generates man pages